AMR World CPR Challenge

-Sudden Cardiac Arrest (SCA) unexpectedly takes the lives of thousands of Americans each year.
+Sudden Cardiac Arrest (SCA) unexpectedly takes the lives of hundreds of thousands of Americans each year.
 Annually, AMR crews care for more than 30,000 SCA patients.
 Studies show that survival from SCA can be doubled or tripled if CPR is administered until emergency medical services arrive.
 That fact inspired AMR to find innovative means for ensuring that local citizens know what to do when they encounter a victim of SCA.

 What did we accomplish?